Understanding roles and resource roles

 The pre-defined resource roles available in CDP that you can assign to CDP users, machine users, and groups are as follows:

-EnvironmentAdmin - Grants all the rights to an environment.
+- EnvironmentAdmin - Grants a CDP user/group all the rights to an environment and Data Hub clusters.

-MLUser - Grants a CDP user/group the ability to list Cloudera Machine Learning workspaces provisioned within a given CDP environment.
+- MLUser - Grants a CDP user/group the ability to view Cloudera Machine Learning workspaces provisioned within a given CDP environment.
 MLUsers will also be able to run workloads on all the workspaces provisioned within this environment.

 CDP resource roles can be assigned from the Management Console > Environments > navigate to a specific environment > Actions > Manage Access > Access.